metis-data/metis-book/docs/SetupMetis/Deploy Metis observability Agent/Deploy Metis observability Agent.md

 :::

-RDS setup using AWS CLI: If it is the first time of enabling Postgres logs on RDS, a new parameter group should be created with logging_collector=on.
+RDS setup using AWS CLI: If it is the first time of enabling Postgres logs on RDS, a new parameter group should be created with `logging_collector=on`.

 After enabling slow query log in your RDS, the rest of Postgres variables can be set with AWS CLI: